TL;DR

 Q3.
 What are examples of agentic AI in procurement?

-Intake agents, autonomous negotiation agents for tail spend, contract agents, AP invoice agents, and supplier risk agents — coordinated across an integrated architecture.
+Intake agents, autonomous negotiation agents for tail spend, contract agents, AP invoice agents, and supplier risk agents — coordinated across an integrated architecture rather than deployed as point solutions.
+See Top Use Cases with Real Examples for named enterprise deployments and measurable outcomes.

 Q4.
 How should procurement teams evaluate agentic AI vendors?